Origin of polyhistor

 OTHER WORDS FROM polyhistorpol·y·his·tor·ic [pol-ee-hi-stawr-ik, -stor-], /ˌpɒl i hɪˈstɔr ɪk, -ˈstɒr-/, adjectivepol·y·his·to·ry, noun

-Groeningius announced a polyhistor bibliothecarius in 1700, which was to deal with law after the fashion of Morhof's "Polyhistor."A History of Bibliographies of Bibliographies|Archer Taylor
+Groeningius announced a Polyhistor bibliothecarius in 1700, which was to deal with law after the fashion of Morhof's "Polyhistor."A History of Bibliographies of Bibliographies|Archer Taylor

-polyhistor, pol-i-his′tor, n. a person of great and varied learning.
+Polyhistor, pol-i-his′tor, n. a person of great and varied learning.